Exceptional points in a topological photonic system: Abstract

 \section{Abstract}

 Exceptional points as branch singularities describe peculiar degeneracies of non-Hermitian systems that do not obey energy conservation.
-This work proposes that exceptional points can also emerge in Hermitian topological systems, for example, the photonic topological waveguide coupled with two degenerate counter-propagation topological whispering gallery modes.
-Such a photonic architecture is designed by crystal-symmetry-protected photonic topological insulators based on air rods in conventional dielectric materials.
+This work shows that exceptional points can emerge in a topological photonic system, for example, the topological photonic waveguide coupled with two degenerate counter-propagation topological whispering gallery modes.
+Such a photonic architecture is designed by crystal-symmetry-protected topological photonic insulators based on air rods in conventional dielectric materials.
 The relevant exceptional point reveals the breaking of the parity-time symmetry, reflected by the change of the transmission-dip number in the optical transmission spectra of the system.
-Achieving exceptional points in Hermitian photonic topological systems possibly opens a new avenue toward robust optical devices with exceptional-point-based unique properties and functionalities.
+Achieving exceptional points in topological photonic systems possibly opens a new avenue toward robust optical devices with exceptional-point-based unique properties and functionalities.